[Home] [Up]

 The new rotor installed.

-I'm very happy with these www.RacingBrake.com rotors and recommend them to you track junkies.
+I'm very happy with the MPG rear big brake kit and www.RacingBrake.com rotors and recommend them to you track junkies.

 Rob Robinette